kashifp/practice/README.md

 # practice

 ## Purpose
-This is a repo where I practice different things in an effort to learn.
+This is a repository where I practice different things to learn.
 Not everything is intended to be fully fleshed out.

 ## What's here so far...
 So far, I have started some practice with React and design.